camwestwood/xapi/common_structures.md

 ```

 ## Context
-The significance of data in a statement can be more clearly understood if we describe the circumstances surrounding the statement.
-These circumstances are described in a statement's Context entity.
+The significance of data in a Statement can be more clearly understood if we describe the circumstances surrounding the Statement.
+These circumstances are described in a Statement's Context entity.

 ### ContextA
 Common entity identifier: ContextA

-This pattern is used across many statements in the Jisc profile, but there may be additional data elements required for some statements.
+This pattern is used across many Statements in the Jisc Profile, but there may be additional data elements required for some Statements.
 Four extensions are provided, with IRIs as defined on the <a href="vocabulary.md#extensions">vocabularies page</a>.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>